vivekp-30/practs/et/JQuery.md

 Q. Write a jQuery to remove the parent element of an HTML element from the page: [Solution](https://github.com/vivekp-30/practs/blob/c6b8971c8f9f88ab99ef76b3623d63f2b889d690/et/jQ-programs/index14.html)

-Q. Write a jQuery to add CSS classes from the HTML elements.
+Q. Write a jQuery to add CSS classes from the HTML elements: [Solution](https://github.com/vivekp-30/practs/blob/d7eeea3d920eb83404a885eb88961fa16c596242/et/jQ-programs/index15.html)

-Q. Write a jQuery to get and set text contents of the elements.
+Q. Write a jQuery to get and set text contents of the elements:

 Q. Write a jQuery to set the duration in slide toggle effect.